orlmlds/now-serving-text-classifications/README.md

 ### Sample Request Body for Complaint Predictions

-This example is using the full stack of pyNLU - including NER and NIC.
-Note that the below json request is formatted for aesthetics.

-Simple

 ```json
     curl -H "Content-Type: application/json" -X POST -d '{"narrative": "Dude my credit score sucks this is bullshit"}' http://0.0.0.0:3000/handle_complaint_request
 ```